 what the fish? podcast (2012-2013)

 The "What The Fish?" podcast was a bi-weekly show that discussed the wonderful biodiversity, biology, and evolution of fishes.
-The "What The Fish?" podcast series can be subscribed to for free on iTunes, accessed from The Field Museum or listened to and downloaded below.
-Each podcast had an accompanying blog that focuses on the topic of that specific podcast, which can be read at The Field Museum website.
+The "What The Fish?" podcast series can be listened to and downloaded below.
+Each podcast had an accompanying blog that focuses on the topic of that specific podcast.

 When most people hear the word fish, they think of Nemo (clownfish), tunas, cichlids, and sharks.
 Everyone knows what a fish “is”, but why?
 It turns out that identifying the characteristics that define fishes is a daunting task, and with good reason!
 Fishes, as we think of them, are actually a paraphyletic or "unnatural" group.
 When scientists say “fishes”, they are discussing a group of organisms that includes all the descendants from a common ancestor.
 So, the correct grouping of fishes includes us, the tetrapods (amphibians, turtles, crocodiles, birds, squamates, mammals, and countless extinct forms).